 The number and percentage of inspections conducted will be included in each annual report along with documentation of the inspections.
-If limited or unavailable access to outfall necessitates an alternate upstream inspection location, that information and location will be noted with inspection documentation.
 Information related to any investigation of potential illicit discharges and subsequent elimination and/or enforcement activities will be provided in each annual report.